"The solution offers very easy configurations."

 The VM-Series natively analyzes all traffic in a single pass to determine the application identity, the content within, and the user identity.
 These core elements of your business can then be used as integral components of your security policy, enabling you to improve your security efficacy through a positive control model and reduce your incident response time though complete visibility into applications across all ports.

 In both private and public cloud environments, the VM-Series can be deployed as a perimeter gateway, an IPsec VPN termination point, and a segmentation gateway, protecting your workloads with application enablement and threat prevention policies.

-Cisco Firepower NGFW Firewall is ranked 4th in Firewalls with 41 reviews while Palo Alto Networks VM-Series is ranked 10th in Firewalls with 16 reviews.
-Cisco Firepower NGFW Firewall is rated 8.4, while Palo Alto Networks VM-Series is rated 8.6.
+Cisco Firepower NGFW Firewall is ranked 4th in Firewalls with 47 reviews while Palo Alto Networks VM-Series is ranked 10th in Firewalls with 14 reviews.
+Cisco Firepower NGFW Firewall is rated 8.2, while Palo Alto Networks VM-Series is rated 8.4.
 The top reviewer of Cisco Firepower NGFW Firewall writes "The ability to implement dynamic policies for dynamic environments is important, given the fluidity in the world of security".
 On the other hand, the top reviewer of Palo Alto Networks VM-Series writes "An excellent solution for the right situations and businesses".
-Cisco Firepower NGFW Firewall is most compared with Fortinet FortiGate, Cisco ASA Firewall, Palo Alto Networks WildFire and Meraki MX, whereas Palo Alto Networks VM-Series is most compared with Azure Firewall, Fortinet FortiGate, Cisco ASA Firewall, Juniper SRX and Check Point NGFW.
+Cisco Firepower NGFW Firewall is most compared with Fortinet FortiGate, Cisco ASA Firewall, Meraki MX, Palo Alto Networks WildFire and Huawei NGFW, whereas Palo Alto Networks VM-Series is most compared with Azure Firewall, Cisco ASA Firewall, Fortinet FortiGate, Juniper SRX and Check Point NGFW.
 See our Cisco Firepower NGFW Firewall vs. Palo Alto Networks VM-Series report.